 How We Work

-The Council comprises 20 elected Councillors who meet monthly in the evening, on the second Tuesday in the month.
+The Council comprises 20 elected Councillors who meet monthly in the evening, on the first Tuesday in the month.

 Members of the public are permitted to attend meetings, but should the meeting enter ‘Confidentiality’ the public will be asked to leave – this could be because a staffing matter or an item of business sensitivity is being discussed.